A Home for the 2SLGBTQIA+ Community

 Awards and Recognition:

-PEERS Alliance received a gold standing in the Non-Profit category of Charlottetown's Community Votes.
+PEERS Alliance received Gold standing in the Non-Profit category of Charlottetown's Community Votes.

 Milestones: